LogtalkDotOrg/logtalk3/manuals/sources/devtools/debug_messages.rst

 `../../docs/library_index.html#debug-messages <../../docs/library_index.html#debug-messages>`__

-For general information on debugging, open in a web browser the following file and consult the debugging section of the User Manual:
+For general information on debugging, open in a web browser the following link and consult the debugging section of the User Manual:

-`manuals/userman/debugging.html <https://logtalk.org/manuals/userman/debugging.html>`__
+`../../manuals/userman/debugging.html <../../manuals/userman/debugging.html>`__

 Loading
 -------